-'Jelly Bean': Brilliant spring growth gives way in summer to dark, glossy leaves edged with red.
+Jelly Bean: Brilliant spring growth gives way in summer to dark, glossy leaves edged with red.
 Is self-fertile and produces an abundance of large, super sweet berries mid-summer.
 This super dwarf variety grows 2-3' tall and wide and is a great choice for container gardens.
 Zone 4.

-'Peach Sorbet': Foliage color ranges from peachy-pink to a bright green.
+Peach Sorbet: Foliage color ranges from peachy-pink to a bright green.
 In fall, foliage turns a deep, purplish red.
 Produces a crop of sweet blueberries in summer.
 This dwarf variety grows 3-5' tall and wide and can be grown in container gardens.
 Zone 5.

-'Perpetua': Produces two crops in one season.
+Perpetua: Produces two crops in one season.
 First crop is mid-season, with medium sized dark blue berries.
 It then blooms again resulting in a second, smaller crop in Sept.-Oct.
 Grows in an upright form to 4' tall and wide.
 Zone 4.

-'Pink Icing': New spring growth is a mix of pink, blue, and green.
+Pink Icing: New spring growth is a mix of pink, blue, and green.
 Winter turns the foliage to a bright turquoise.
 Produces large sweet berries mid-season.
 Grows 3-4' tall and is a good choice for container gardening.
 Zone 5.

-Blue Jay: Produces large crops of mid-season berries.
+Blue Jay: Mid-season.
+Produces large crops.
 Medium sized, deep blue.
 Grows 6' tall and wide.
 Zone 4.